-These farmers extract the oil without professional equipment and so end up selling low-quality oil to traders at a low price.
-Traders subsequently face high costs for transport and, due to the low quality of oil, receive low prices when selling the oil in Kinshasa.
+These farmers extract the oil without professional equipment and end up selling low-quality oil to traders at a low price.
+Traders subsequently face high transportation costs, and due to the low quality of the oil, receive low prices when selling the oil in Kinshasa.

 ÉLAN RDC developed an integrated and economically viable approach to palm oil production in order to increase small scale farmers’ revenues through access to better extraction technology.
 We formed a partnership with an agro-processing company operating in Congo called ACOMMER.

-The company’s director, Mathieu Nzakimwena, obtains parts for his palm oil extractors locally so they are easy to maintain and competitively priced.
-They are also energy efficient, consuming lower amounts of diesel/biofuel whilst producing 200-300 litres of oil per day, contrary to the 25-50 litres produced by traditional processing methods.
-Each machine can serve 60-80 hectares of plantation which is equal to 20-50 small scale farmers.
+The company’s director, Mathieu Nzakimwena, sources parts for his palm oil extractors locally so they are easy to maintain and competitively priced.
+While producing 200-300 litres of oil per day, far surpassing the 25-50 litres produced by traditional processing methods, ACOMMER's machines are also more energy efficient, consuming lower amounts of diesel/biofuel.
+Each machine can serve 60-80 hectares of plantation, which is equal to 20-50 small-scale farmers.

 Previously Mathieu’s company was only present in Kinshasa and the majority of his clients were NGOs.
-He had found it difficult to expand his services due to a low level of available capital and poor business management. ÉLAN RDC convinced ACOMMER to engage with the private sector more strongly than before and supported Mathieu to set up an agency in Gemena, Equateur, to offer the sales and maintenance of machines for the processing of agricultural goods.
+He found it difficult to expand his services due to a low level of available capital and poor business management. ÉLAN RDC convinced ACOMMER to engage more with the private sector and supported Mathieu to set up an agency in Gemena, Equateur, to offer the sales and maintenance of machines for the processing of agricultural goods.

-By providing these services ACOMMER would engage particularly with palm oil traders who can purchase the machines themselves but still maintain the current system where farmers can either choose to sell their produce to the trader or to pay for it to be processed and keep the oil themselves for domestic consumption or on-selling.
+By providing these services ACOMMER engaged with palm oil traders, who can purchase the machines themselves, while maintaining the current system where farmers can choose to either sell their produce to traders or to pay for it to be processed and keep the oil themselves for domestic consumption or on-selling.
 Traders would then be motivated to increase the quantity and quality of their oil, so in turn would provide advice or training to the small scale farmers on agricultural practices and post-harvest handling.

 By improving knowledge on machines, traders can increase their control of the extraction process, yielding higher quantities of good quality oil to be sold at competitive prices.
 Higher-qualified work can be created particularly for female farmers who traditionally manage the processing of agricultural goods.
-The extra time saved by mechanisation can be used to engage in other farming or commercial activities having a positive effect on income-generation.
+The extra time saved by mechanisation can be used to engage in other farming or commercial activities with positive effects on income-generation.

-For Mathieu the new agency will serve to establish himself as the principal supplier of agricultural machines in Gemena and as the first point of call for after-sales services, repairs and the supply of spare parts.
-To kick-start the agency ÉLAN RDC will introduce Mathieu to interested parties and also develop marketing materials to improve his outreach.
+For Mathieu, the new agency will serve to establish him as the principal supplier of agricultural machines in Gemena and as the first point of call for after-sales services, repairs and the supply of spare parts.
+To kick-start the agency, ÉLAN RDC introduced Mathieu to interested parties and helped develop marketing materials to improve his outreach.

 Mathieu said: “It is difficult to get your feet off the ground and to acquire new clients in a new region, but once the first customers have experienced the benefits of working with our machines I believe the message will spread and their associates will follow".